 The Hexapla of Origen

 The Hexapla is one of the most famous literary works of the ancient world.
 It was created by Origen, who presents, in parallel columns, various versions of the Old Testament.
-The first column contained the Hebrew text, the second the Hebrew text transcribed into Greek letters, and the other four the four Greek versions: Aquila, Symmachus, Septuagint, and Theodotion.
+The first column contained the Hebrew text, the second the Hebrew text transcribed into Greek letters, and the other four Greek versions: were Aquila, Symmachus, Septuagint, and Theodotion.

 The Hebrew text used by Origen is the second-century Palestinian Hebrew text, earlier than the Masoretic Text, which appeared several centuries later.